cwpattinson/Hello-World/README.md

 *Sample Hello World for BAIS:3050*

 ## How to Run Program
-Use the files listed below:
+Run the files listed below:
 1. README.md
 2. data.R
 3. ProPrep.csv